emtpb/dsch/doc/tutorial.rst

 Modifying Data
 --------------

-The data stored in a data node can be completely replaced by calling the ``replace`` method.
+The data stored in a data node can be changed by setting the ``value`` attribute.
 This is also the way to apply an initial value to an empty node::

     import datetime
-    storage.data.time.replace(datetime.datetime.now())
+    storage.data.time.value = datetime.datetime.now()
-    storage.data.temperature.replace(21)
+    storage.data.temperature.value = 21
-    storage.data.humidity.replace(42)
+    storage.data.humidity.value = 42

 Now, we can inspect the filled data structure::